kaby76/AntlrVSIX/doc/Trash.md

 ### History expansion

-_Trash_ keeps a persistent history of prior commands for repeated execution.
+_Trash_ keeps a persistent history of prior commands in ~/.trash.rc that is read when the program starts.
-History expansions introduce words from the history list into the input stream, making it easy to repeat commands, but only repeat previous commands.
-There is no editing capability.
+History expansions introduce words from the history list into the input stream, making it easy to repeat commands.
+Currently there is no editing capability.

 `!!`